Specialist Support Provision (Rainforest)

 Speech and Language Therapy (SLT)

-All children in our resource base work with Orpington’s Speech and Language Therapist works with our pupils.
+All children in our resource base work with Orpington’s Speech and Language Therapist who works with our pupils.
 Our therapist is called Miss Langmaid.
-The therapist works creates a personalised speech and language therapy programme that is shared with all staff working with the children.
-Each class also received weekly social and communication group sessions where the children focus on age specific and social communication needs associated with Autism
+The therapist creates personalised speech and language therapy programmes that is shared with all staff working with the children.
+Each class also receives weekly social and communication group sessions where the children focus on age specific and social communication needs associated with Autism

 Educational Psychologist (EP)

 The SSP works closely with Bromley’s Educational Psychology team, where a specific psychologist is allocated to the SSP for regular liaison and review of pupils' progress.
 Specific consideration is given to reviewing the progress of pupils in Year 5, before their transfer to secondary school.